Web Application Penetration Testing Explained

 What Is the OWASP Top 10, and Why Does It Matter in Pen Testing?

-OWASP is a nonprofit organization with a mission to improve software security.
-Their top 10 is a standard awareness document that developers, cybersecurity professionals, and other security stakeholders can use as a guide.
+OWASP is a nonprofit organization that aims to improve software security.
+Its top 10 is a standard awareness document that developers, cybersecurity professionals, and other security stakeholders can use as a guide.
 The top 10 is a broad consensus of the most critical risks to web applications.
-The latest version is from 2021 and consists of these categories.
+The latest version, from 2021, consists of these categories.

 1. Broken Access Control: Access control comes from policies about how a user can operate within an application based on intended permissions.
 Failures here can cause unauthorized information disclosure, modification, or destruction.
 The most Common Weakness Enumerations (CWEs) map to this more than any other category.

-2. Cryptographic Failures: With this category, you’re looking for how protected data is at transit and rest, including passwords, PHI (protected health information), intellectual property, data that falls under privacy laws, and credit card numbers.
+2. Cryptographic Failures: In this category, you’re looking for how protected data is in transit and at rest, including passwords, PHI (protected health information), intellectual property, data that falls under privacy laws, and credit card numbers.

-3. Injection: In Injection, testers would define applications as vulnerable to attack if the application doesn’t validate, filter, or sanitize user-supplied data.
-It would also check for hostile data.
+3. Injection: In Injection, testers would consider an application vulnerable to attack if it doesn’t validate, filter, or sanitize user-supplied data.
+The application would also check for hostile data.

 4. Insecure Design: This was a new category in 2021.
 It’s a broad category of various weaknesses deemed “missing or ineffective control design.”
-It’s looking at design flaws, not the implementation of the system.
+It focuses on design flaws, not the implementation of the system.

-5. Security Misconfiguration: Misconfiguration of an application can be a way in for hackers.
-As part of the penetration test, testers would look for these signs from missing appropriate security hardening, enablement of unnecessary features, default accounts and passwords still active, error handling, and more security settings.
+5. Security Misconfiguration: A misconfigured application can be a way in for hackers.
+As part of the penetration test, testers would look for these signs, such as missing appropriate security hardening, enabling unnecessary features, keeping default accounts and passwords active, handling errors, and more security settings.

 6. Vulnerable and Outdated Components: These are known issues that can be difficult to test and discern risk.
 Testers will locate these risks if they learn that organizations don’t know all the versions they have running, are using unsupported and out-of-date software, haven’t completed fixes or upgrades, or aren’t testing compatibility.

 7. Identification and Authentication Failures: Applications should confirm a user’s identity, authentication, and session management.
-Authentication weaknesses may be present if the application permits things like credential stuffing, brute force, automated attacks, allowing weak or default passwords, lack of multifactor authentication, and other authentication failures.
+Authentication weaknesses may be present if the application permits credential stuffing, brute force, automated attacks, weak or default passwords, a lack of multifactor authentication, or other authentication failures.

 8. Software and Data Integrity Failures: This type of failure refers to code and infrastructure that doesn’t protect against integrity violations.
 For example, some plugins or modules may be from an untrusted source.
 If so, there is trouble in the CI/CD (continuous integration/continuous delivery) pipeline.
 As a result, there could be unauthorized access, malicious code, or system compromise.

-9. Security Logging and Monitoring Failures: Most organizations find it challenging to test security logging and monitoring.
-The category focuses on detection, escalation, and response to active breaches.
-If there is insufficient activity here, it can impact your ability to identify and respond.
+9. Security Logging and Monitoring Failures: Most organizations find testing security logging and monitoring challenging.
+This category focuses on detection, escalation, and response to active breaches.
+Insufficient activity here can impact your ability to identify and respond.

 10. Server-Side Request Forgery (SSRF): An SSRF flaw happens when web applications fetch a remote resource and don’t validate the user-supplied URL.
 An attacker could manipulate the application to send a crafted response to an unexpected destination, even with firewalls, VPNs, or other barriers in place.